Preparing for Faculty Careers

 - How do I prepare myself for the job?

-Postdoctoral Scholars may audit this course, and advanced Doctoral students may either register via AXESS (Grading is Satisfactory/No Credit; 1 unit; repeatable for credit) or audit.
+Postdoctoral Scholars may audit this course, and advanced Doctoral Students may either register via AXESS (Grading is Satisfactory/No Credit; 2 units; repeatable for credit) or audit.

-Tuesday session dates will be announced and registration will open in early March.
+Tuesday session dates and details will be announced by mid-March.

 Tuesday, May 12, 2020 - 16:30